Masum-Osman/text-analyzer/README.md

 --------------

-1.write here why we introduced redis as cache but not as a api throttler
+1. Write here why we introduced redis as cache but not as a api throttler
+2. Add TTL on redis cache